Shara L. Aranoff: Early life and education

 Originally from Framingham, Massachusetts, Aranoff is married to David Korn; they have two children and reside in Bethesda, Maryland.

 Chairman Aranoff holds a bachelor of arts degree, from the Woodrow Wilson School of Public and International Affairs at Princeton University.
 She received her J.D. from Harvard Law School.
-She attended the Graduate Institute of International Studies, in Geneva, Switzerland as a Fulbright Scholar from 1984–1985.
+He attended the Graduate Institute of International Studies, in Geneva, Switzerland as a Fulbright Scholar from 1984 to 1985.